Index SAP Commerce Cloud

 To index data accessible through an exposed REST API, you must create an SAP source.
 The attributes specified in the REST configuration ensure that the corresponding fields will appear in your indexed catalog.

-While creating an SAP source, make sure to
+While creating an SAP source, make sure to:

 • Complete the authentication section for the method used by the API you want to retrieve content from.

 • Create fields in the index for each metadata you want to retrieve with the SAP source.
+See Commerce fields for details on field management in a Coveo for Commerce use case.

 You can adapt the values based on your API response, as each use case will be different.